 However, ammonia is not currently used as a fuel, so to realize a society where ammonia fuel can be used, various issues must be addressed, such as expanding its use, securing stable supply sources, and reducing its cost.

 To address these issues, the aim of this project is to realize technology necessary to reduce ammonia supply costs to the high 10 yen range perNm³ (equivalent to hydrogen bycalorific value) by 2030.
-Another goal concerns establishing high-ratio co-combustion and mono-fuel combustion technologies for using ammonia power generation to achieve the estimated domestic demand level of 30 million tons/year by 2050.
+Another goal concerns establishing high-ratio co-firing and single-fuel firing technologies for using ammonia power generation to achieve the estimated domestic demand level of 30 million tons/year by 2050.

 Reduction of ammonia supply costs

 The aim of this project is to establish a production system independent of overseas licensors for realizing efficient ammonia production comparable to the existing Haber-Bosch method.
 Technology will also be developed to produce ammonia directly from renewable energy sources in order to reduce the cost of green ammonia, develop a hydrogen-free manufacturing method.

 High-ratio co-firing and single-fuel firing needed for ammonia power generation

 Co-firing of ammonia at a level of 20% in coal-fired power generation is progressing, and development of technologies will be pursued for high-ratio co-firing and single-fuel firing of ammonia.
 Assuming there is demand for replacing coal-fired power plants, technology necessary for single-fuel firing of ammonia in gas turbines will also be developed.